 Peter Lamborn Wilson is an American anarchist author, primarily known for advocating the concept of Temporary Autonomous Zones.David Levi Strauss

-David Levi Strauss is an internationally known poet, essayist, art and cultural critic, and educator from the United States.
-He is the author of a book of poetry, four books of essays, and numerous monographs and catalogues on artistsChristopher Bamford
+David Levi Strauss is an American poet, essayist, art and cultural critic, and educator.
+He is a consulting editor at the Rail.Christopher Bamford

 Christopher Bamford is Editor-in-Chief for Steiner Books and its imprints.
 A fellow of the Lindisfarne Association, he has written widely on Western spiritual and esoteric traditions.
 He is the author of The Voice of the Eagle: The Heart of Celtic Christianity and An Endless Trace: The Passionate Pursuit of Wisdom in the West.
 An essay by Mr. Bamford is included in the Harper San Francisco anthology Best Spiritual Writing 2000 by Philip Zaleski.